 XTI Aerospace, Inc. Segments Disclosure

-The Company’s (“CEO”), acting as the Chief Operating Decision Maker, or (“CODM”), regularly reviews and manages certain areas of its businesses, resulting in the Company identifying two reportable segments: Unmanned Aircraft Systems (“UAS”) and Commercial Aviation.
+The Company’s Chief Executive Officer (“CEO”), acting as the Chief Operating Decision Maker, or (“CODM”), regularly reviews and manages certain areas of its businesses, resulting in the Company identifying two reportable segments: Industrial IoT and Commercial Aviation.
 The Company manages and reports its operating results through these two reportable segments.
 This allows the Company to enhance its customer focus and better align its business models, resources, and cost structure to the specific current and future growth drivers of each business, while providing increased transparency to the Company’s shareholders.

-The CODM evaluates segment performance primarily based on revenues, gross profit, and income (loss) from operations for the UAS segment, and research and development spending and progress toward program milestones for the Commercial Aviation segment.
-Unallocated operating expenses include costs that are not specific to a particular segment but are general to the group; included expenses incurred for administrative and accounting staff, public company costs, general liability and other insurance, accrued consulting fees and transaction bonuses relating to former Legacy Inpixon executives, professional fees and other similar corporate expenses.
+Information on each of our reportable segments and reconciliation to consolidated loss from operations is presented in the table below.
+We have assigned certain previously reported expenses to each segment to conform to the way we internally manage and monitor our business.
+Unallocated operating expenses include costs that are not specific to a particular segment but are general to the group; included expenses incurred for administrative and accounting staff, general liability and other insurance, accrued consulting fees and transaction bonuses relating to former Legacy Inpixon executives, professional fees and other similar corporate expenses.

 The following tables reflect the results of operations from our business segments for the periods indicated below (in thousands):